 While the world slowed down in 2020 due to the pandemic, cyber-crime did not.
 IC3, the FBI’s Internet Crime Complaint Center, logged a 300,000 complaint increase from 2019.
 That increase led to a total of well over 791,000 suspected internet crime complaints in 2020.
 Cybersecurity and data protection companies are in great need of trained professionals to help protect their customers’ data and comply with ever-evolving cybersecurity and privacy laws.
-Cleveland-Marshall’s Master of Legal Studies (MLS) in Cybersecurity and Data Privacy equips students with the legal knowledge and technical skills to step into this role easily.
+CSU College of Law’s Master of Legal Studies (MLS) in Cybersecurity and Data Privacy equips students with the legal knowledge and technical skills to step into this role easily.

 The cybersecurity field is expanding rapidly and will continue to be one of the highest job growth industries in the U.S. With many companies allowing the majority, if not all, of their employees to work from home, cybersecurity risks to corporations have increased.
 The use of insecure home devices or connections to the corporate network has led to a surge in phishing and ransomware attacks by cybercriminals.
 When employees return to work with potentially malware-infected devices or negligent cybersecurity habits, it increases vulnerability at the workplace.